Small cell cancer of the cervix

 You could ask your treatment team about local support groups.
 Or contact relevant charities and organisations.

 Cancer Research UK’s discussion forum is a place for anyone affected by cancer.
-You can share experiences, stories and information with other people who know what you are going through.
+You can share experiences, stories and information with others who know what you are going through.

 Follow up

-You will have regular check ups once you finish your treatment.
+You will have regular follow ups once you finish your treatment.
 Your doctor will examine you and ask about your general health.

-This is your chance to ask questions and to tell your doctor if anything is worrying you.
+This is your chance to ask questions and tell your doctor if anything worries you.

-How often you have check ups depends on your individual situation.
+How often you have follow ups depends on your situation.

 Research and clinical trials